mgh99/macro_cosas/README.md

 An interactive macroeconomic analytics engine designed to support strategic decision-making for corporate leadership in the apparel and luxury industry.

-This tool collects structured macro, demographic, and tourism data (Eurostat + OECD), transforms it into analytical views (CSV & Excel), and optionally generates executive-level AI briefings.
+Fetches structured macro, demographic, and tourism data from multiple public APIs, transforms it into analytical views (CSV & Excel), and optionally generates executive-level AI briefings using Mistral.

 ## 🚀 What This Project Does

 The engine:

+- Profiles_
+   - Europe
+   - World

 - 📥 Fetches structured data from:
-   - Eurostat
+   - Eurostat -> (Europe and World)
-   - OECD (SDMX API)
+   - OECD -> (SDMX API) (Europe and World)
-   - IMF
+   - IMF -> (Europe and World)
+   - Un Tourism -> (World)
+   - United Nations -> (World)
+   - WorldBank -> (World)

 - 🧱 Organizes data into analytical frameworks:
    - Economics
    - Demographics
    - Tourism
+   - Nuts (only World)

 - 📊 Generates:
    - Clean long-format CSV datasets